 - Unexplained injuries

 - Lost or broken belongings

 Form allies.
 Get to know your child's teachers, bus driver and the adults in charge of other activities.
 Ask them to watch for signs of bullying.
 Make sure they understand the seriousness of food allergy bullying and encourage them to be an advocate for your child.
-This is something you can do proactively to help prevent bullying.

 Share your story.
 Help us raise awareness about food allergy bullying by telling your child's story.
 By spreading awareness, you can make a difference for children with food allergies affected by bullying.

 1. Lieberman JA, Weiss C, Furlong TJ, Sicherer M, Sicherer, SH.
 Bullying among pediatric patients with food allergy.
 Ann Allergy Asthma Immunol.
 2010:105(4): 282-286. https://www.ncbi.nlm.nih.gov/pubmed/20934627

 2. Noappetiteforbullying.com.
 (2018).
 No Appetite For Bulying. [online] Available at: https://www.noappetiteforbullying.com/ [Accessed 12 Feb.
 2018].